solo-io/gloo/docs/content/dev/writing-upstream-plugins.md

 )
 ```

+Gloo now uses go modules, so these should automatically be pulled into your IDE.
+However,
-We can download these imports to our project with `dep ensure`:
+on older versions of Gloo that use dep, we can download these imports to our project with `dep ensure`:

 ```bash
 cd ${GOPATH}/src/github.com/solo-io/gloo